 Axe Sharpening Preparation

-If you’re going to be sharpening your axe in an enclosed space, you should also wear a dust mask.
-If you plan on using power tools – a respirator and safety goggles or glasses to protect against metal dust are a necessity, not a luxury.
+If you’re sharpening your axe in an enclosed space, you should wear a dust mask.
+If you plan on using power tools, a respirator and safety goggles or glasses to protect against metal dust are necessary, not a luxury.

 If your axe is rusty, you’ll want to remove the rust before doing any sharpening.
 You can do that with steel wool, a rust eraser, or coarse-grit sandpaper.
 Use sandpaper, applying even pressure and rubbing it from the handle part of the axehead to the blade.
 You can work it with finer and finer sandpaper until it gleams.

 Place your axe on a flat surface or clamp it in a vice, if you have one available.
-Of course, you might be reading this on your phone in the woods, wondering where you’ll find a flat surface to place your axe on… In that case, you can hold it upright as well, standing it firmly on the ground or on a stump.
+Of course, you might be reading this on your phone in the woods, wondering where you’ll find a flat surface on which to place your axe.
+In that case, you can also hold it upright, standing it firmly on the ground or on a stump.
 Some people hold the axe in their lap or grip the axehead in their hands.
 The main thing is to hold it steady as you’re working on it with your tools.

 Unless your axe’s shape is quite deformed, you’ll want to keep the edge of the axe as it is.
 Most axes have a convex shape of 20º to 30º.
-Follow the curve of the blade, applying even pressure with each stroke of the file.
+Follow the blade’s curve, applying even pressure with each stroke of the file.
 You can hold your file in the classic way, with one hand.
-You can also sharpen by gripping the file handle in your non-dominant hand and the tip of the file in your dominant one, and pulling towards yourself in a sweeping motion.
+You can also sharpen by gripping the file handle in your non-dominant hand, the tip of the file in your dominant one, and pulling towards yourself in a sweeping motion.
 That’s called the draw method of filing.

-Keep working with the file until the edge is straight and free of any chips, dents, or other scoring.
+Keep working with the file until you have a straight edge that is free of any chips, dents, or other scoring.
 Remove the burr by making several passes with the file on both sides of the edge, switching sides with every pass.
 You might still have a bit of a burr on one side or the other – don’t worry about that, you’ll be able to remove it in the next step.

 Using a whetstone – also known as a sharpening stone – is how you can make your axe edge sharp enough to shave with.
 There are several grades of whetstones, here’s a quick rundown: